ingmarh/scroll-shadow-element/README.md

 you don’t have these requirements, the pure CSS technique might work for you too.

+Since July 2023, it is possible to achieve the same with [CSS scroll-driven animations][scroll-driven-animations] (see also ["Proper" Scrolling Shadows][proper-scrolling-shadows] and [Scroll shadows with animation-timeline][scroll-shadows-with-animation-timeline]).
+At the time of writing, browser support for scroll-driven animations is limited: e.g. it won’t work in Safari and Firefox.
+With `<scroll-shadow>`, scroll indicators can be applied declaratively in all major browsers, and the web component might get updated in the future to use ScrollTimeline.

 ## Development

 - `npm install` to install dependencies